Mustafa-Vienna/budget_buddy/README.md

 ### Ioan

 Huge thanks to my friend and classmate, Ioan, for his programming expertise.
-He helped me manage complex functions by suggesting smaller sub-functions, making my work easier.
+He suggested using smaller functions and explained the benefits of isolating them.
+This made a huge difference in my project, making the code clearer and easier to maintain.
 Ioan is like a real-life ChatGPT with his knowledge and clear explanations.
 I'm lucky to have him as a friend!

 ### Lorenz

 Thanks to my classmate, Lorenz, for his detailed help with PEP8 issues in my Python code.
 He taught me various ways to format code properly and provided excellent resources.
 His guidance made using PEP8 for code checking much easier.

+### ChatGPT

+Used to help debug, troubleshoot, and explain things, and help me write a more clear and concise README.md file.

 [Go to Contents](#contents)